A Brief History of Everyone's Favorite Staple, The Hoodie

 Enter Hollywood.
-In 1974, the lowly inner-city boxer turns heroic patriot film “Rocky” hit theaters and basically elevated hoodies overnight.
-As with t-shirts in the 1950s, all it took was a strong male lead in film to push a simple piece of clothing mainstream.
+In 1976, the destitute boxer turned heroic patriot “Rocky” film hit theaters and basically elevated hoodies into mainstream overnight.
+As with t-shirts in the 1950s, all it took was a strong male lead in film to push a simple piece of clothing upward.
 After seeing Rocky Balboa overcome Oscar worthy obstacles wearing a basic grey hooded sweatshirt, American men thought they could do the same and copied the look.
 It wasn’t long after the hoodie was seen on the streets of every major city in America.

-Around this time in the late 1970s, hip-hop was also beginning to take hold on youth culture.
-Early adopters of the trend can be seen in photos and at shows rocking the low profile gear.
+Also around this time, hip-hop was taking hold and creating its own American culture on the streets.
+Early adopters of the trend can be seen in photos and at neighborhood shows rocking the low profile gear.
 Breakers and B-Boys appreciated them for their style and head protection.
 Graffiti writers wore them for the ability to move through the night comfortably and anonymously.